 Why we need your gift

-The history of our nation is represented by the people, collections, stones and glass at Canterbury, the oldest Cathedral in England.
+The history of our nation is represented by the people, collections and very fabric at Canterbury, the oldest Cathedral in England.
 Our story spans 1,400 years and has weathered more than its share of religious and political storms in that time.
 Today, the Cathedral is home to some of the finest surviving medieval stained glass, an impressive number of political charters dating as far back as the twelfth century, historic feats of architectural engineering and archaeological remains dating to the Roman period.

-Sadly, we receive no funding from Government or the Church of England and are almost totally reliant on donations and private grants for our fabric conservation, education and development projects.
+We receive no statutory funding from Government or the Church of England and are reliant on donations and grants for our most urgent projects.
 We therefore need your support to ensure the work started in our lifetime is continued into the future – engaging, teaching and being improved upon by new generations.

 The Canterbury Cathedral Trust is the charity (Registered Charity Number: 1112590) which exists to raise funds and awareness for Canterbury Cathedral.